thedaisylab/UWRL-Hydroponics-GUI/Raspberry Pi  code/README.md

 Use Cron to run all the Bash Scripts, timing them.
-When you turn on the pi, simply type crontab -e in the terminal and add two crontabs, one first for webcam.sh (once per day), and second for serviceRun.sh (once per week)
+When you turn on the pi, simply type crontab -e in the terminal and add two crontabs, one first for webcam.sh (once per day at 12pm), and second for serviceRun.sh (every Sunday at 1pm).
+Here are the ones I use:

+#0 12 * * *  /home/ciroh-uwrlphoto/webcam.sh 2>&1
+#0 13 * * 7  /home/ciroh-uwrlphoto/serviceRun.sh